simon-mok-oocl/java_oop2/src/test/java/practice08/README.md

     >My name is Tom.
 I am 21 years old.
 I am a Teacher.
 I don't teach Jerry.

 6. `Klass` has an `appendMember` method that accepts an instance of `Student` as parameter.
-    This means adding a student to the school class.
+    Thist means adding a student to the school class.
-    If the student does not join the class, when we call the `assignLeader` method the assignment will not succeed.
+   If the student does not join he class, when we call the `assignLeader` method
+    the assignment will not succeed.
 The `assignLeader` method need to print the following sentence:

     >It is not one of us.